-- 16. The Board of directors (the Board) of a locally-incorporated APRA-regulated institution is ultimately responsible for oversight of the sound and prudent management of that institution. - 17.
-The Board must have a formal charter that sets out the roles and responsibilities of the Board. - 18.
+- 7.16.
+The Board of directors (the Board) of a locally-incorporated APRA-regulated institution is ultimately responsible for the sound and prudent management of that institution and group, where relevant. - 8.17.
+The Board must have a formal charter that sets out the roles and responsibilities of the Board. - 9.18.
 The Board, in fulfilling its functions, may delegate authority to management to act on behalf of the Board with respect to certain matters, as decided by the Board.
 This delegation of authority must be clearly set out and documented.
 The Board must have mechanisms in place for monitoring the exercise of delegated authority.
-The Board cannot abrogate its responsibility for oversight of the functions delegated to management. - 19.
-The Board must ensure that directors and senior management of the institution collectively have the full range of skills needed for the effective and prudent operation of the institution, and that each director has skills that allow them to make an effective contribution to Board deliberations and processes.
+The Board cannot abrogate its responsibility for functions delegated to management.

+- 19. The Board must ensure that directors and senior management of the APRA-regulated institution, collectively, have the full range of skills needed for the effective and prudent operation of the institution, and that each director has skills that allow them to make an effective contribution to Board deliberations and processes.
 This includes the requirement for directors, collectively, to have the necessary skills, knowledge and experience to understand the risks of the institution, including its legal and prudential obligations, and to ensure that the institution is managed in an appropriate way taking into account these risks.
-This does not preclude the Board from supplementing its skills and knowledge by engaging external consultants and experts. - 20.
-Senior management of a locally incorporated APRA-regulated institution, with responsibilities relating to the business in Australia, must be ordinarily resident in Australia. - 21.
-Directors and senior management of a locally incorporated APRA-regulated institution must be available to meet with APRA on request. - 22.
-The Board must provide the auditor and the Appointed Actuary of the institution, as relevant, with the opportunity to raise matters directly with the Board.
+This does not preclude the Board from supplementing its skills and knowledge by engaging external consultants and experts. - 40.20.
+The Board of a Head of a group is responsible for ensuring that directors and senior management of the group, collectively, have the full range of skills needed for the effective and prudent management of the group.
+These responsibilities on the Board of the Head of a group do not detract from the responsibilities that fall onto each of the Boards of the members of a group, for the appropriate governance and operations of their institutions. - 11.21.
+Senior management of a locally incorporated APRA-regulated institution, with responsibilities relating to the business in Australia, must be ordinarily resident in Australia. - 12.22.
+Board members Directors and senior management of a locally incorporated APRA-regulated institution must be available to meet with APRA on request. - 13.23.
+The Board must provide the auditor and the Appointed Actuary of the APRA-regulated institution, as relevant, with the opportunity to raise matters directly with the Board.